Pipeline CEO defends paying ransom amid cyberattack

 “I made the decision to pay, and I made the decision to keep the information about the payment as confidential as possible,” Blount said.
 “It was the hardest decision I’ve made in my 39 years in the energy industry."

-The company, he said, had to act fast as it worked feverishly to determine whether the criminal gang had compromised the operational systems or physical security of the 5,500-mile pipeline — and to try to avoid a more sustained shutdown.
+The company, he said, was “deeply sorry” for the effect of the shutdown but had to act fast as it worked feverishly to determine whether the criminal gang had compromised the operational systems or physical security of the 5,500-mile pipeline — and to try to avoid a more sustained shutdown.

 Asked how much worse it would have been if the company hadn’t paid to get its data back, Blount said, “That’s an unknown we probably don’t want to know.
 And it may be an unknown we probably don’t want to play out in a public forum.”